Setting a Specialist Aston Martin Store in Motion

-Our Brief was simple, to create uncompromising, comprehensive parts, accessories and merchandise store for Aston Martin owners and dealers worldwide.
-The existing store was tired and was built on a convoluted Magento install and the need to re-platform from Magento to WooCommerce was a no brainer.
-Creating a modern vision to support one of the most world-famous classic cars, whilst remaining true to their pedigree and heritage – that was the overarching priority.
-Working with some of the most iconic prestigious vehicles from the classic DB2 to the more contemporary V12 Vanquish, the typical user of the website could be an Aston Martin owner, dealer, service centre, all within international reach and the need for a reliable online supplier with accurate product data.
+Our brief was simple: to create an uncompromising and comprehensive parts, accessories and merchandise store for Aston Martin owners and dealers worldwide.
+The existing store was tired and was built on a convoluted Magento foundation, so the need to re-platform from Magento to WooCommerce was a no-brainer.
+Creating a modern vision to support one of the most world-famous classic cars whilst remaining true to their pedigree and heritage was the overarching priority.
+Working with some of the most iconic prestigious vehicles from the classic DB2 to the more contemporary V12 Vanquish, the typical user of the website could be an Aston Martin owner, dealer, or service centre, all within international reach and the need for a reliable online supplier with accurate product data.

 Within the first week of launch, we could see from the data that customers were able to find products faster and add them to the cart with much more ease.
 Overall, their basket-building speed went up by using our CRO analysis approach.

 “[Brave] executed the brief to a tee and surpassed expectations,” they said.

 - Technical SEO

 - Hatfield, Hertfordshire

 43% increase in traffic within first month of go live

 Part of the issue with the Aston Store website pre-Brave was the fact the SEO equity on the site had little to no respect in Google’s eyes.
 The site had not been built originally with any SEO strategy, a lack of content strategy was audited by our SEO team and technical SEO aspects were missing completely.
 We had full control over the build specification and we included a significant level of SEO planning with the team from a pre and post-launch SEO point of view.
 This made a huge difference and meant many (thousands) of parts were finally possible to be indexed by Google.